Silvia Di Marco \ firstname.lastname@example.org

 Áreas de Interesse:

-Science Communication, Science and Society, Philosophy of Science, Philosophy of Medicine,
+Science Communication, Science and Society, Feminism,